FivesquareSoftware/Cumulus/README.md

 If you plan on running the tests, make sure you use `git clone --recursive` to get the repository (or if you are adding Cumulus as a submodule, `git submodule update --recursive`) to be sure to fetch Cumulus's own externals as these are required for the specs to run.

 That's it.
-There is detailed help in the [FAQ][] if you need more information about how to set up your workspace.
+There is detailed help in the [Cumulus Programming Guide][] if you need more information about how to set up your workspace.